 Don’t miss: Namtok Phlio National Park, Chao Lao Beach, Noen Nangphaya Viewpoint

-Until recently Buriram was always just an obscure and unknown Isaan city, but after an unlikely establishment as Thailand’s “City of Sports”, as well as an upsurge in historical and cultural tourism in Thailand’s northeastern (Isaan) region, the city has now become an exciting addition to Thailand’s tourism landscape.
+Not your regular best place to visit in Thailand and until recently Buriram was always just an obscure and unknown Isaan city.
+After an unlikely establishment as Thailand’s “City of Sports”, as well as an upsurge in historical and cultural tourism in Thailand’s northeastern (Isaan) region, the city has now become an exciting addition to Thailand’s tourism landscape.
 And while the rather out-of-place stadiums will be the most popular tourist spot for domestic travellers, there really are some rather fascinating tourist attractions in Buriram city and the wider province, including the ancient Khmer ruins along the border regions with Cambodia.

 When deciding where to visit in Thailand, Buriram doesn’t usually come to mind!
 But the off the tourist trial destination is a great Thailand destination for history and local street food!
 The most notable here would have to be the Phanomrung Historical Park, which makes up part of the ancient Khmer Highway leading from the better-known temples like Angkor Wat next door in Cambodia.
 And while these off-the-beaten-path attractions can be tricky to reach, Buriram is the easy entry point for tours, given it is the only major city in this far-flung region if Isaan.
 Again, as it is a developing destination for international tourism, the cafes and restaurants are still few and far between in the city centre.